 - Not available in smaller sizes

 8. Finnex Titanium Heaters – Titanium Heaters for the Rest of Us

-Titanium heaters are considered better than glass heaters due to the fact that titanium is more corrosive resistant and are nearly indestructible.
-Our last heater was only available in high wattage, but this variation of Finnex Titanium Heaters are for the rest of us.
+Titanium heaters are considered better than glass heaters due to the fact that titanium is more corrosive resistant and is nearly indestructible.
+Our last heater was only available in high wattage, but this variation of Finnex Titanium Heaters is for the rest of us.
 With very similar pros and cons, this heater will get you a titanium submersible heater at a reasonable price.
 It also comes with a heater guard to protect fish from touching it.